cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/set-up-a-custom-do-not-rewrite-urls-list-with-atp.md

 With [Office 365 Advanced Threat Protection](office-365-atp.md) (ATP), your organization can have a [custom blocked URLs](set-up-a-custom-blocked-urls-list-wtih-atp.md), such that when people click on web addresses (URLs) in email messages or certain Office documents, they are prevented from going to those URLs.
 Your organization can also have custom "do not rewrite" lists for specific groups in your organization.
 A "do not rewrite" list enables some people to visit URLs that are otherwise blocked by [ATP Safe Links in Office 365](atp-safe-links.md).

 This article describes how to specify a list of URLs that are excluded from ATP Safe Links scanning, and a few important points to keep in mind.

-> [!NOTE]
-> The ATP Safe Links features are only available in Office 365 ATP, which is included in subscriptions, such as Office 365 Enterprise E5 and Office 365 Education A5, and, as of April 30, 2018, also [Microsoft 365 Business security features](https://support.office.com/article/c123694a-1efb-459e-a8d5-2187975373dc).
-If your organization has an Office 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
-For more information, see [Office 365 Advanced Threat Protection Service Description](https://technet.microsoft.com/library/exchange-online-advanced-threat-protection-service-description.aspx).

 ## Important points to keep in mind

 - Any URLs that you specify in the "do not rewrite" list are excluded from ATP Safe Links scanning for the recipients that you specify.